SUNSET OF FURMANKIND

 “Here is a hardcopy of your contracts, ladies and gents.
 Each is a copy of the standard AHCP contract each of you initially signed before coming to the Institute.”
 He opened up a clamshell cover of his computer tablet and pointed to one of its two screens.
 “There are four tabs on this biometric screen, one labeled for each of you.
-After you've read over the printed copy, come up here and open your folder.
+After you’ve read over the printed copy, come up here and open your folder.
 There are two boxes on the last page of your contract awaiting your thumbprint.
 You will sign only one and leave the other blank; both are labeled clearly.
 Which line you mark with a thumbprint will depend upon your decision, whether to continue with the process to become furmankind, or to claim the escape clause and remain fully human.”
-He handed out identical paper printouts to Dante, Jenni and Kristen, but to Jon he gave one that had extra instructions handwritten in red ink.
+He handed out identical printouts to Dante, Jenni and Kristen, but to Jon he gave one that had extra instructions handwritten in red ink.

 “If you choose to escape, there will be no disgrace or penalty of any kind.
 You will receive free transportation back to your place of residence and then you may return to your former lives.
 However, by choosing the escape clause, you will be prohibited from signing up again for two years.”

 The doctor put his hands into the pockets of his coat and added, “For those of you who choose to go through with it, your lives will be bound to the Anthro Human Colony Program for the rest of your existence.
-As a fully-transformed Fur, you may be called upon at any time with orders to join a colony on another world, whether one just starting out or one already established.
+As a fully-transformed Fur, you may be called upon at any time with orders to join a colony on another world as needed, whether one just starting out or one already established.
 Upon reaching the end of a five-year service at a colony, each of you will receive a prize reward of one million dollars that will be deposited into an interstellar account, where you may draw upon the funds as Credits.”

 “Credits?”
 Kristen asked.
 “Is that an actual currency?”